happybono/SonataSmooth/README.md

 - Binomial Median Filtering (alpha‑blended)
 - Gaussian Weighted Median Filtering (alpha‑blended)
 - Gaussian Filtering (alpha‑blended)
-- Savitzky–Golay Filtering (no alpha blend)
+- Savitzky-Golay Filtering (no alpha blend)

 Progress is reported 0 - 100 as rows are written; the bar resets to 0 when done.
 Optional auto‑open for generated file(s) is supported.